Cratecode/intro/sections/20_intro_to_p5/40_getting_things_moving/user/README.md

 # Getting Things Moving

 Constants are great.
-They help us simplify our code, and let us change things with ease.
-If we want to move things around, all we need to do change the value of the constant.
+They help us simplify our code and let us change things with ease.
+If we want to move things around, all we need to do is change the value of the constant.
 But what if we want the computer to move it around on its own?

 In addition to constants, we have variables.
 They're super similar to constants, but we can change their value.
 Here's a little example:

 ```js
 // We declare a variable just like a constant, but we use "let" instead of "const".